szilard/aboutme/README.md

 Leveraging my 15+ years of experience in the data field, I'm speaking a lot at DS/ML conferences and meetups, see some of my [talks (video recording) here](https://github.com/szilard/talks-main/blob/master/README.md).
 If you like them, you are welcome to invite me to speak at your event.

-Join the conversation on twitter (I'm [@DataScienceLA](https://twitter.com/datasciencela) and tweet of course mostly about DS/ML), or connect on [LinkedIn here](https://www.linkedin.com/in/szilard/) (also find a short list of my qualifications/kind of resume over there).
+Talk to me on twitter (I'm [@DataScienceLA](https://twitter.com/datasciencela) and tweet of course mostly about DS/ML), or connect with me on [LinkedIn here](https://www.linkedin.com/in/szilard/) (also find a short list of my qualifications/kind of resume over there).